YellowPay/yellowdemo-ruby/README.md

 This is a simple Rails server with two pages:

-1. A page to create an invoice in USD or AED
+1. A page to create an invoice in USD
 2. A page to display the embedded invoice widget